 A significant deficiency is a deficiency, or a combination of deficiencies, in internal control that is less severe than a material weakness, yet important enough to merit attention by those charged with governance.
-We consider the deficiencies described in the accompanying Schedule of Findings and Responses as items 2018-004, and 2018-005 to be significant deficiencies.
+We consider the deficiencies described in the accompanying Schedule of Findings and Responses as items 2020-001 (2018-004) to be a significant deficiency.